For the last couple of months I have been using a new free app called Rooster Money for managing my kids pocket money.

 The reason I wanted an app to do this is because when I was doing this manually (putting some money into a jar every week) I would forget sometimes and so I wanted something that would be automatic.
 I also had hoped that there was something out there that would enable me to add extra pocket money for jobs completed.

 Rooster Money does all of the above and more.
-So when I emailed them to ask if I could review it for free, in exchange for writing a blog post about it, and they replied to say that would be fine, I was very happy.
+So when I emailed them to ask if I could review their “pro” version for free, in exchange for writing a blog post about it, and they replied to say that would be fine, I was very happy.

 So a little bit about the app and what you can do: